dasch-swiss/dsp-ui-lib/README.md

 ### DspViewerModule

-The viewer module contains object components to show the resource class representations from DSP-API, the GUI-elements for the property values and different kind of view frameworks.
+The viewer module contains object components to show the resource class representations from DSP-API, the GUI-elements for the property values and frameworks to display these values in different ways.
 [read more...](https://dasch-swiss.github.io/knora-ui/modules/viewer)

 ---

 ### DspSearchModule

-Search module allows to make simple searches or extended searches in DSP-API.
+The search module allows you to make simple or extended searches in DSP-API.
 In the extended search, resource class and its properties related to one specific ontology are selected to create your query.
 [read more...](https://dasch-swiss.github.io/knora-ui/modules/search)

 ---